armedi/kuy.sh/README.md

 First you need to have cloudflare account and install wrangler-cli.
 Follow step 1 and 2 in this document [https://developers.cloudflare.com/workers/learning/getting-started](https://developers.cloudflare.com/workers/learning/getting-started).

-To have this code running in dev mode, you should have configured [faunadb](https://fauna.com) and have created a db collection.
-Make `FAUNA_SECRET` variable available in your environment with the value of your [fauna secret key](https://docs.fauna.com/fauna/current/security/keys).

 Edit wrangler.toml file and change it with the following content

 ```toml